 Welsh schools will receive certificates in English and Welsh.

 Who is the scheme open to?

 SoA members only.

-When do I nominate?
+When do I submit details?

-This year’s deadline is 14 August 2018.
+This year’s deadline is 13 August 2023.

 How do I nominate?

-Press and Publicity
+Press and publicity

 I awarded @secondaryschool @librarian/teacher a @Soc_of_Authors #CWIGAward for developing #R4P.
-Congratulations!
-You are an inspiration!
+Congratulations, you are an inspiration!